tj-wells/coti-docker-method/README.md

 # 🏃 Running Your Node

-I recommend running the node in the foreground initially, which lets you check the logs.
+Running the node in the foreground initially, will let you check the logs.
 To do this, run

 ```
 docker-compose up
 ```

-Make sure your logs look healthy, and use the dropdown below to compare with if you have any doubts.
+Make sure your logs look healthy, and compare your logs with the screenshots in the dropdown below if you have any doubts.

 <details>
     <summary>Click to view examples of healthy node logs</summary>